ObjectAlchemist/ObjectAlchemist.github.io/_posts/2017-10-23-lego-development.md

 ```

 As you see our castle grows and grows.
 And each simple object and each complex wrap is reusable by design.
-Follow these path and you will create marvelous castles created from simple objects like lego.
+Follow these path and you will create marvelous castles created from simple objects like Lego.
 And if you need to build another castle you will see that you may build it from the same objects and wraps in less than half the time you need for the first one.

 That's what we call ~~Lego-Development~~ Object Oriented Programming.